JustinJoe/JustinJoe.github.io/readme.md

-# Conquering Responsive Design by Kevin Powell Flexbox Challenge
+# Responsive Web Design

-This is a solution to the Conquering Responsive layout course by Kevin Powell.
+This is a solution to the Responsive Web Design task under Zuri Training's Front end Track

 ## Table of contents